The role of the local governing body

 Ted Walker

-Ted Walker, Local Community Governor
+Ted Walker, Local Governor

 I am a school improvement professional, monitoring quality of education and co-ordinating school support where needed in his current role.
 I have experience of working with both local authority schools and academies with 20+ years’ experience of teaching and leadership within schools across all sectors, undertaking various pastoral and curriculum roles in boarding schools, a City Technology College and in an academy leadership team.